 Computer Science — MSc, PhD

-Curriculum Studies and Teacher Development — MA, MEd, PhD
+Curriculum, Teaching and Learning — MA, MEd, PhD

 Drama, Theatre and Performance Studies — MA, PhD